tamanegitaro/8BitDoArcadeStickUSBConverter/README.md

 ## Known issue
 - Joystick movement will be reflected to OLED animation but button movement will not be reflected to OLED animation.
-This issue is reported to GP2040-CE community so I hope it will be fixed in future.
+This is issue in Keyboard host add-on so I have reported it to GP2040-CE community.
+Hope it will be fixed soon.
 - After changing game mode, sometimes need to reboot USB converter and 8BitDo arcade stick to get it recognized.

 ## **************************************************